igupta1/hydrogpt/methodology.md

 - **Real-time Tracking**: Monitors your conversations with ChatGPT and calculates energy consumption based on token usage.
 - **Daily & Total Usage**: Tracks both your daily usage and your cumulative impact over time.
-- **Dual Estimation Methods**: Choose between community estimates (academic research + info leaks + latency and pricing info) and Sam Altman's estimation in his [blog post](https://blog.samaltman.com/the-gentle-singularity)
+- **Community Estimates**: Uses academic research and the EcoLogits methodology to calculate energy consumption.
+- **Global Scale Comparison**: Provides context by comparing your usage to global energy consumption of countries and continents.
 - **Movable Interface**: The overlay notification can be dragged and positioned anywhere on the screen for convenience.
-- **Persistence**: Your preferred overlay position and estimation method are remembered between sessions.

 ## How energy consumption of LLMs is calculated

-The AI Impact Tracker offers two different estimation methods, each providing a different perspective on ChatGPT's energy consumption:

-### Estimation Methods

-#### 1. Community Estimates (Default)
-Based on academic research and inspired by the EcoLogits methodology, modeling the model behind ChatGPT as a large Mixture of Experts (MoE).
+The AI Impact Tracker uses community estimates based on academic research and the EcoLogits methodology, modeling the model behind ChatGPT as a large Mixture of Experts (MoE).

-#### 2. Sam Altman's Estimation
-Based on OpenAI CEO Sam Altman's [blog post](https://blog.samaltman.com/the-gentle-singularity) statement that ChatGPT consumes approximately 0.34 Wh per query.
-This figure has been contested because it lacks transparency about what it includes, is unsupported by publicly verifiable data, and appears inconsistent with independent estimates of the infrastructure and energy needed to support ChatGPT’s global usage.

 ### Core methodology

 The calculations focus on inference-time energy consumption, which represents the energy used when interacting with an LLM.

-Key components shared by both methods:
+Key components:
 * **Token-based estimation**: Energy consumption is calculated per output token, using character count as a proxy (roughly 4 characters = 1 token)
-* **Per-query scaling**: Sam Altman's estimation is scaled from per-query to per-token based on average output length (781 tokens)
-* **Real-time calculation**: Both methods calculate energy consumption as conversations happen based on the per-token estimates
+* **Real-time calculation**: Energy consumption is calculated as conversations happen based on the per-token estimates

-### Energy consumption formulas
+### Energy consumption formula

-#### Community Estimates Formula

 The energy consumption per token is calculated using the EcoLogits methodology: